SteveMelons/awt-bionweb-backend/README.md

 ## Useful Commands

-- Check all running docker containers
+- Check all running docker containers.

   ```
   docker ps
   ```

-- Follow logs of a container
+- Follow logs of a container.

   ```
   docker logs --follow <CONTAINER ID>
   ```

-  For example with the **node-backend** and **node-frontend** container
+  For example with the **node-backend** and **node-frontend** container.

 # 📓 INFO